Eterion/ES6css/docs/fn.md

 Returns a numeric representation of font-weight based on `$value`.
 Allows the use of readable values without the knowledge of real numbers used by css.
-Complete map of keys and values is set through `$const-font-weight-scale` constant.
+Complete map of keys and values is set through [font-weight-scale](/const.md#font-weight-scale) constant.
 This function is alternative to [postcss-font-weights](https://github.com/jonathantneal/postcss-font-weights) plugin.